JeroenVanB/LAMAS/docs/index.md

 #TODO: finish up section

 ##### TODO: Announcement class (and how the announcements are used to update the kripke model)
-To use PAL in the game model, a public announcement class is created.
-If a player plays a card or cannot follow suit, it sends an announcement to all the other players in the game, which then update their Kripke model.
-If the player plays a card, it is removed from the players' knowledge bases and all the relations in the Kripke model are removed.
-If a player cannot follow suit, the knowledge bases are updated to remove all possible cards of the trick suit for that specific player.
-Additionally, the Kripke models are also updated and all relations for the cards of the trick suit for that player are removed.
+To use PAL in the game model, a _PublicAnnouncement_ class is created.
+If a player plays a card or cannot follow suit, he sends an announcement to all the other players in the game, which then update the corresponding Kripke model.
+If a player receives the announcement 'card\_played', he removes all the relations in the Kripke model of that card.
+Since the card has been played, the players should not consider it possible for another player to have the card.
+If a player receive the announcement 'does\_not\_have\_suit', the Kripke models are updated by removing the relations of the sender in the kripke models of all possible cards of the trick suit.

-#FIXME: kan denk ik wel duidelijker. ook even methods erbij denk ik
+#FIXME: kan denk ik wel duidelijker. ook even methods erbij denk ik #FIXME 2: Mss afbeeldingen erbij van hoe het geupdate wordt?

 ### Visualization